 After months of campaign, the plebiscite was held and received more than 96% of YES votes.
 On June 17, 2008, Republic Act 9388 Converting the Municipality of San Juan into a Highly Urbanized City was approved.

-stakeholders for the betterment of the community.
+Your Say, Juan! is the official website of San Juan City Council.
+It enables, engages and empowers the citizens and stakeholders of San Juan City the betterment of the community.
 It offers a platform wherein the city

 to achieve good governance among their people.

 There are two main modules in this website.
 The first one is the Information Repository Module.
 This module is responsible for delivering important and relevant information to the citizens and stakeholders of San Juan City through news articles, videocasts, newsletters and posted events.
 Information regarding the executive government, councilors, city charter and citizen's charter are posted in the About Us.
 The second module is the Legislation Database.
 This module aims to make information on legislation being implemented are made available to the citizens and stakeholders.
 Users can view the ordinances and resolutions of San Juan City in this module.
 It features tools such as sort, filter and search in order to provide minimal effort for the users in searching for a legislation.
 Lastly, users can share the legislation to social networking sites for easier access and visibility.